manarai/Anchor-op/MANUSCRIPT.md

 ### 2.3 Sparsity-aware fitting does not rescue it, under oracle penalty selection

 TSVD does not exploit sparsity, so its failure on a 2%-sparse ground truth (18 nonzeros in a 30×30 matrix) does not alone show sparse operators are unrecoverable.
-We tested a row-wise matrix LASSO (`sklearn.linear_model.Lasso` per row of `J`, λ swept over three orders of magnitude).
+We tested a row-wise LASSO fit, implemented with sklearn.linear_model.Lasso, with λ swept over three orders of magnitude.

 **This is an oracle analysis and an optimistic upper bound.** We report the best-λ result, where "best" is selected by agreement with the ground truth.
 A real user has no such selection criterion; cross-validated or information-criterion λ selection would perform no better and plausibly worse.